tjcorr/tf-pipeline-demo/README.md

   - Writes the output of the plan as a comment on the PR
   - For commits to main run a plan follow by apply if there are any changes.
   - Require approvals before running terraform apply
+- A workflow that runs nightly to check for configuration drift and creat a new issue if detected